New Teacher Induction Program

 Program Administrator for New Teacher Induction

-The program administrator for New Teacher Induction is structured as 50% of the Coordinator of Academic Interventions position.
+The program administrator for New Teacher Induction is structured as 50% of the Director of Leadership Development position.
 Currently, Josh Maisel oversees and manages the program, and is responsible for:

-- Supervising the team of New Teacher Advisors, providing training and professional development as needed
+- Supervising the team of New Teacher Mentors, providing training and professional development as needed

 - Developing and coordinating the delivery of Collaborative Professional Learning at the District Office